Skip to content

 • private_ip_address - (Optional) The primary private IPv4 address.

-• security_groups - (Optional) A list of security group IDs to associate.
+• security_groups - (Optional) List of security group IDs to associate.

-• subnet_id - (Optional) The VPC subnet ID to associate.
+• subnet_id - (Optional) The ID of the subnet to associate.

 The placement group of the instance.